Kids are like sponges. They have a thirst for learning and can excel at sports when they start at a young age.

 When we were all kids and running around outside, we’d play for 3-4 hours on end and still want more.

-If it’s that fun for them and you have a safe place on your own property for them to play, let them go nuts.
+If it’s that fun for them and they’re safe, you might as well let them play.

 What Size Tennis Racquet Should I Buy for My Child?